-This factual film intro is based on interviews and cutaways, and uses the Ken Burns effect.
+This factual film intro is based on interviews and cutaways, and uses the Ken Burns effect to zoom in on images.
 Play through to the second version for explanations of the techniques.
 There’s more detail here: Elements of a factual film.

 Making your movie or video

 Making an iPhone movie is like making any other kind of film.
 You need to plan it carefully, shoot separate shots, pay attention to sound, and think about your audience.

 Think about why you’re making the film and what you want to say.
 Can you summarise your idea in a tweet?
 If not, you need to work on it more.

 To plan, you could start with a mindmap and then make a shot list or storyboard, or you can write a script.
 Make sure you get enough shots to tell your story.

 Check the Settings to choose your recording quality.
 I usually shoot in 1080p HD even though my iPhone 6S can shoot 4K.
 But I use 4K when I want to be able to crop the image without losing quality.